 Some may say that this record deviates too far from the “typical Yves Tumor sound”.
 However, there IS nothing typical about Sean Bowie’s music.
 It is far-reaching and expansive.
 Even when going for something “different”, the results will still steer in favor of the polymath.
 This is the benefit of avoiding the genre game.

 Yves Tumor’s career trajectory has been amazing to witness.
 As a fan since Serpent Music, there has never been a moment where I could predict what the next release would sound like.
 Defining the terms of your art is something that Yves Tumor has been keen on from the beginning.
-When Black musicians can work freely, without any fear of being boxed in, the art will shine through as bright as possible.
+When Black musicians can work freely, without any fear of being boxed in, the art will shine through as brightly as possible.
 Black artists are not meant to be confined and Yves Tumor is a perfect example as to why.

 Cover Image: Yves Tumor (PAN/Warp)